Homura Akemi: Critical response

 Homura's character in the Rebellion movie earned positive critical response.
 Writers enjoyed the focus of her character as well as her development.
 Chris Beveridge of The Fandom Post enjoyed watching Homura as the main character of the film and said that she "has always been the key character" for him, and "she owns this movie well".
 Writer Jed A. Blue stated Homura had "extensive character development" and called her a "very complex character".
 Critics noted that Homura's rebellion against Madoka was consistent.
 They sympathized with her actions as Homura never had her wish granted and was the only person to remember Madoka as well as having memories of failing to save her.
 Richard Eisenbeis said "it must have been hell for her" to experience all of this, and Toshi Nakamura also pointed out the character's "psychological state" and the "Incubators using Homura as a lab rat" leading her to become a witch.
-Conversely, Jacob Chapmam of Anime News Network mentioned her new look at the end of the film, calling her "out-of-character".
+Jacob Chapmam of Anime News Network mentioned her new look at the end of the film, calling her "out-of-character".
 He also felt that, "Devil Homura's victory feels tragic and hollow".
 Lynzee Loveridge of the same website stated that she enjoyed having the film focus on Homura's character in the Rebellion ending.
 Reviewers commended Homura's battle with Mami; Geoff Berkshire of Variety described the battle as "an epic, gravity-defying gun" that "would make the Wachowskis jealous"; Richard Eisenbeis described it as a "pretty epic" battle.

 Critics have also enjoyed Chiwa Saitō's performance.
 Hailing the series' cast as "uniformly impressive", Jacob Churosh highlighted Saitō's as a standout, while David Cabrera of Anime News Network wrote, "[The cast's] performances, particularly Chiwa Saitō as Homura, are frequently heart-wrenching."
 Her portrayal of Homura won Saitō the 1st Newtype Anime Awards for Best Supporting Actress in 2011.
 Cristina Vee was also praised, with Kory Cerjak of The Fandom Post saying that Vee "works really well" as Homura, and that she "truly shines", while also commenting on the "slight changes in her intonation that designates her change in demeanor," that he calls "brilliant".
 Zac Bertschy states that Vee "turns in a better performance" as the character "which is a good thing since so much of the series rests on her shoulders".
 Cristina Vee was also nominated for Best Female Lead Vocal Performance in Television at the 1st BTVA Voice Acting Awards.